tychonievich/graphics/md/text/implicit-curves.md

 First, we need some point on the edge of the polynomial.
-This might be explicitly derivable (e.g., we can find a point on the edge of a circle by adding its radius in $x$ to its center) or might be provided (e.g., we might be asked to draw a curve conencting two points);
+This might be explicitly derivable (e.g., we can find a point on the edge of a circle by adding its radius in $x$ to its center) or might be provided (e.g., we might be asked to draw a curve connecting two points);
 if neither of those is the case we'll have to search for a starting point.

 Given a point on the border, use finite differences to evaluate a 2×2 square of function values.